plex1/SpinalDev/README.md

 load
 continue
 ```
 Now, the simulation of the cpu is running and messages shoud be printed in the first terminal.
+Specifically, we can see the uart output of the program.

 ### Build the software

 The Software can be compiled as follows.
 In this example the uart program for the briey soc is built.
 ```sh